 How is the school year organised?

-If students come from the French system, they can be accepted directly into the same class.
+Students coming from the French educational system can be accepted in the same class level.
 For all other situations, the decision will be made on a case by case basis.

-Class teachers organise excursions to illustrate their class work, introduce students to different areas of Sydney or other regions of Australia, attend shows or visit exhibitions as part of their studies.
+Teachers organise varied excursions within the scope of their pedagogical projects, whether it is to illustrate their courses, introduce students to different areas of Sydney or Australia, or to give them the opportunity to attend shows or visit exhibitions.

 How are the students evaluated?